AlphaWallet/blockchain-attestation/cli-cheque-demo.md

 `java -jar attestation-all.jar sign-message session-priv.pem "some sort of message" signature.bin`

+### Verify Usage of combined Attestation and Usage Request

+Verifies the signature on a message and validates the ephemeral key against a combined attestation and usage request and an attestation.
+This method should be run by the website.

+Specifically the syntax of the command is as follows:

+`java -jar attestation-all.jar verify-attest-and-usage <request> <attestation> <attestor-public-key> <message> <signature>`

+- `request` is the directory where the *usage* request or attestation with ephemeral key is placed, e.g. `request.json`.
+- `attestation` is the directory where the attestation is placed, e.g. `attestation.crt`.
+- `attestor-public-key` is the directory where the Attestor's public key is placed, e.g. `Attestor-pub.pem`
+- `message` is the message to sign, e.g. `"some sort of message"`.
+- `signature` is the directory where the signature on the message is placed, e.g. `signature.bin`.

+For example:

+`java -jar attestation-all.jar verify-attest-and-usage request.json attestation.crt Attestor-pub.pem "some sort of message" signature.bin`

 ### Verify Usage

-Verifies the signature on a message and validates the ephemeral key against either a *usage* request or an attestation that was constructed from a request including an ephemeral key.
+Verifies the signature on a message and validates the ephemeral key against a *usage* request.
 This method should be run by the website.

 Specifically the syntax of the command is as follows:

 `java -jar attestation-all.jar verify-usage <request> <attestor-public-key> <message> <signature>`

-- `request` is the directory where the *usage* request or attestation with ephemeral key is placed, e.g. `request.json`.
+- `request` is the directory where the *usage* request is placed, e.g. `request.json`.
 - `attestor-public-key` is the directory where the Attestor's public key is placed, e.g. `Attestor-pub.pem`
 - `message` is the message to sign, e.g. `"some sort of message"`.
 - `signature` is the directory where the signature on the message is placed, e.g. `signature.bin`.